Ubaydullo99/ML-Inter-Kaggle/README.md

 # machine-learning intermediate

-To quickly improve the quality of your models, you're in the right place!
-In this course, you will accelerate your machine-learning expertise by learning how to:
+To quickly improve the quality of your models, you're in the right place! you will accelerate your machine-learning expertise by learning how to:

 - tackle data types often found in real-world datasets (missing values, categorical variables),
 - design pipelines to improve the quality of your machine-learning code,